Session 2 Registration

 In this 4-week class, you'll get a lightning-fast introduction to our Clay, Wood, Metal, and Print studios.
 Each week, the students will be in a different studio learning the material through the ancient practice of spoon making (seriously, spoons are, like, 3,000 years old)!
 Weeks 1-3 will be spent making physical spoons through hand-building in clay, carving out of wood, and forging in metal.
 The last week will be spent learning linocut to make a one-of-kind print of their spoons, culminating in a display of craftsmanship for the ages.

-Mondays 7:00-9:30pm
+Tuesdays 7:00-9:30pm

 Instructor: Ella Mernyk